 - Overly Long Name: His full serial number is AZI-345211896246498721347.
 Fives (who already doesn't like being referred to by his CT number) gets understandably annoyed when he recites it.

 - Three Laws-Compliant: As a medical droid, his programming puts extra emphasis on the First Law of Robotics.
 Fives' tells him that by following through on Nala Se's orders to let her euthanize Tup, he would be violating his programming to try to save his patient's life at all costs.
 This gives him incentive to work with Fives in not only trying to save Tup's life, but learning the truth about the "tumor" in Tup's brain after his death against Nala Se's orders.
+In the first season finale of The Bad Batch, AZI puts top priority on the safety of the group, even above his own.

 - Transforming Mecha: He can transform into a miniature speeder bike as an emergency transportation mode.